You are viewing a story from harrypotterfanfiction.com

 Couldn’t have said it better myself, brother.

-Mr. Potter quickly got out of the car and went to help Ginny, but not before surveying our surroundings and growling a string of profanities.
+Mr. Potter quickly got out of the car and went to help Ginny, but not before surveying our surroundings in dismay and growling a string of profanities.
 “Oh no, Agatha, we’re so sorry about this—”

 “It’s fine really, not your fault!”
 I tried to yell across, but was promptly drowned out by the clamoring hoard of people screaming my name.